jayunit100/k8sprototypes/NetpolController/idea.md

+This markdown file describes an idea I've had recently to declaratively define policies, and then generate network policy implementations on the fly.

+IMO, the existing NetworkPolicy API in Kubernetes is very hard to understand.
+The reason is b/c of the corner cases around nil, empty, missing policies, and what 'deny all' really means.
+For example, a deny all policy is currently a policy that selects a pod, but has an emptyIngress rule on it.
+If that empty ingress rule then has one `{}` entry in it, the policy now becomes 'allow all' since an empty ingress from rule is effectively a match to any pod.

+These subtle changes resulting in wildly different semantics make network policies counterintuitive to use and communicate across security channels without a higher level construct.

+This MD file explains one approach to such a construct: A NetworkPolicy Controller, which uses

+- PolicyGroups
+- DAG's with +/- polarity (allow/deny) between those groups
+- Default allow / deny rules for pods *not* in a DAG

+Using these 3 concepts policy's can be written the same way they are designed intuitively: By a DAG over a graph of edges and nodes, where multiple edges can exist between nodes (pods).

 # What a network policy API should express

 - Define groups of assets which we want to protect using regular expressions